nivu/ai_all_resources/README.md

   - [Facebook : TFUGCbe](https://www.facebook.com/groups/2425901487658992/)
 - [Omdena - Building AI for Good - By the People, For the People](https://medium.com/omdena)

-## Why Data Science and how to get started ?
+## Why Data Science and how to get started?

 - [🖥️ HOW TO GET STARTED WITH MACHINE LEARNING!](https://www.youtube.com/watch?v=I74ymkoNTnw)
 - [How to Build a Meaningful Career in Data Science](https://www.datacamp.com/community/blog/how-to-build-a-meaningful-career-in-data-science)